 How to do it?

-2. Find the first stage lambda of the RHS variables.
+2. Find the first stage lambdas of the right-hand side (RHS) variables:

-3. Fama and MacBeth regression: In this last stage, we would use the fmb and shanken option.
-The shanken option requires the covariance matrix that we created in step 1 above
+shanken option requires the covariance matrix that we created in step 1.

 - Fama, E. F., & MacBeth, J. D. (1973).
 Risk, return, and equilibrium: Empirical tests.
 Journal of political economy, 81(3), 607-636.